OperationSpark/snake-fsd/README.md

 On each tick of the timer we move the snake.
 We'll check if it has collided with the wall, itself, or the apple.

-If it collides with the Apple, handle that collision.
+If it collides with the Apple, handle that collision (this includes lengthening the snake, adding a new apple, and increasing the score).

 If it collides with itself or the wall, end the game.